Synthetic White Diamonds (Colorless)

 Misconceptions

-Early speculation from years ago made the misimpression colorless diamonds would be available by the truckload for merely dollars per carat.
+Early speculation from years ago made the misimpression that colorless diamonds would be available by the truckload for merely dollars per carat.
 This however, is far from the truth.
-The man-made diamond industry is over fifty years old, and just recently has achieved gem-quality results in colored diamonds.
-The industry has a long way to go until white diamonds are readily available, and we predict capacity will only ever reach a small fraction of the mined diamond production.
+The man-made diamond industry is over fifty years old, while jewelry quality colored diamonds have only been around since the late 2000’s.
+White diamonds have only been available in any quantity since 2012, and capacity is still a small fraction of the mined diamond production.

 Type